-- Cadets must maintain a proper appearance in public.
-Cadets will not chew gum, smoke, or drink alcoholic beverages while in uniform. - 2.
-Cadets will refrain from spitting, chewing, cursing, or any other acts which discredit the uniform. - 3.
-Uniforms will not be defamed.
-Sleeves will not be rolled up, hats will be worn squarely on the head, all buttons will be buttoned, and hands will be kept out of pockets. - 4.
-The conduct of officers will be above criticism.
-A cadet will be judged on appearance and behavior.
-Remember perception is just as important as an overt act. - 5.
-Cadets will refrain from public displays of affection while in uniform.
+1. Cadets must maintain a proper appearance in public.
+Cadets will not chew gum, smoke, or drink alcoholic beverages while in uniform.

+2. Cadets will refrain from spitting, chewing, cursing, or any other acts which discredit the uniform.

+3. Uniforms will not be defamed.
+Sleeves will not be rolled up, hats will be worn squarely on the head, all buttons will be buttoned, and hands will be kept out of pockets.

+4. Every cadet and officer is held accountable.
+Respectful correction of missed standards is expected, and strengthens unity, trust, and Corps values.

+5. Cadets will refrain from public displays of affection while in uniform.

-- 6. Avoid going over an officer's head.
-The act is disrespectful and against military procedure. - 7.
-Never volunteer excuses unless an explanation is required.
-Excuses for failure are always unacceptable. - 8.
-Do not criticize or correct in public.
+6. Avoid going over an officer's head.
+The act is disrespectful and against military procedure.

+7. Never volunteer excuses unless an explanation is required.
+Excuses for failure are always unacceptable.

+8. Do not criticize or correct in public.
 Normally all corrections, criticisms, and admonishments are done privately.
-Embarrassment is not a proper way to improve performance
+Embarrassment is not a proper way to improve performance.